AndreaPontrandolfo/sheriff/apps/docs-website-fumadocs/content/docs/prettier-support.md

 As Sheriff doesn’t enforce any formatting rules (except for `@stylistic/padding-line-between-statements` and `curly`), you can use any formatting tool you want to go alongside Sheriff.
 You are not limited to Prettier.

-You can use [Biome](https://github.com/biomejs/biome) or [Dprint](https://github.com/dprint/dprint), but the Sheriff CLI will not provide direct support for them.
+You can use [Biome](https://github.com/biomejs/biome) or [Dprint](https://github.com/dprint/dprint), but the Scaffolder will not provide direct support for them.
 You will have to integrate them yourself.